-NPF and the American Academy of Dermatology have released two sections of the new guidelines outlining best practices for managing psoriasis.
-The guidelines, which were published online in the Journal of the American Academy of Dermatology in February 2019, were developed by an expert group composed of dermatologists, a cardiologist, a rheumatologist and patient representatives.
+NPF and the American Academy of Dermatology have released four sections of the new clinical guidelines outlining best practices for managing psoriasis.
+The guidelines, which were published online in the Journal of the American Academy of Dermatology, were developed by an expert group composed of dermatologists, a cardiologist, a rheumatologist and patient representatives.

 The two guideline sections published in 2019 relate to biologic therapies, comorbidities, phototherapy and pediatric patients.
-There will be four more.
+There will be two more sections released in 2020.
 Together, they represent the first updating of psoriasis treatment guidelines in a decade.
-They will provide health care professionals, patients, insurers and caregivers with the most accurate, up-to-date, evidence-based approaches for treating people with psoriasis.
+They provide health care professionals, patients, insurers and caregivers with the most accurate, up-to-date, evidence-based approaches for the treatment and monitoring of people with psoriasis.

 The majority of people with mild-to-moderate psoriasis are capable of controlling their disease with topical medications or phototherapy.
 However, this approach may be insufficient for anyone with moderate-to-severe psoriasis.
 Biologics, which have a high benefit-to-risk ratio, may be more successful in treating patients with more severe disease.

 Psoriasis is a chronic inflammatory disease that affects multiple systems of the body, not just the skin.
-Comorbidities associated with psoriasis are psoriatic arthritis (PsA), cardiovascular disease (diseases of the heart and arteries), metabolic syndrome (including type 2 diabetes) and mental health (depression and anxiety).
+Comorbidities associated with psoriasis include psoriatic arthritis (PsA), cardiovascular disease (diseases of the heart and arteries), metabolic syndrome (including type 2 diabetes) and mental health illnesses (depression and anxiety).
 Patients should be screened for these comorbidities, as they can impact a patient's treatment plan.
 Doctors and patients should be aware of the need to look for psoriatic joint disease and potential problems with comorbid conditions at each visit.
 Patients should know that making simple lifestyle changes, such as not smoking and limiting alcohol, may be beneficial.